2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Results and validation

 \subsection{\rd{Discussion and practical challenges}}

 \rd{The validation scenarios outlined in Sections \ref{subsec:val_planning}, \ref{subsec:val_PF}, and \ref{subsec:val_complete_architecture} have thoroughly assessed the effectiveness of the LPP and PF agents, both individually and in tandem, establishing a comprehensive evaluation of our autonomous system.
 Notably, the validation using AIS data in Section \ref{subsec:val_complete_architecture} delves into the behavior of our two-level system within the context of human vessel trajectories, demonstrating successful handling of various real-world encounter situations.
-However, we recognize the practical challenges associated with the interaction between autonomous systems and traditional, human-controlled vessels in maritime operations \citep{kim2022safety}.
+However, we recognize the practical challenges associated with the interaction between autonomous systems and traditional, human-controlled vessels in \rdd{practical} operations \citep{kim2022safety}.
 For instance, an autonomous vessel needs to accurately estimate the intention of the conventional ship, while the conventional similarly needs to predict the future trajectory of the ASV \citep{porathe2019simplifying}.}

-\rd{Recently, \cite{rodseth2023improving} presented several options for enhancing safety in encounters between conventional ships and ASVs, including the consideration of broadcasting intentions as a form of communication.
+Recently, \cite{rodseth2023improving} presented several options for enhancing safety in encounters between conventional ships and ASVs, including the consideration of broadcasting intentions as a form of communication.
 We emphasize that such a broadcasting mechanism can be easily integrated into our architecture since the acquired information could be used during the planning iterations of the LPP agent.
-Generally, as emphasized by \cite{akdaug2022collaborative}, collaboration through communication between vessels is a critical component of maritime operations, particularly in the context of autonomous systems.}
+Generally, as emphasized by \cite{akdaug2022collaborative}, collaboration through communication between vessels is a critical component of \rdd{practical} operations\rdd{.}

+\rdd{Finally, real-time applications can present unseen and unexpected uncertainties, such as abrupt alterations in weather patterns, unanticipated vessel maneuvers due to emergencies or navigational errors, or technical malfunctions in sensor equipment.
+Although our agents are trained in diverse scenarios and DRL offers strong generalization abilities, the sim-to-real transfer of autonomous systems should not be underestimated \citep{zhao2020sim}.}